 I am biased.
 You are biased.
 All humans are biased.
 Not buying it yet?
 Consider the research of Daniel Kahneman, a psychologist awarded the Nobel Prize for his groundbreaking work applying psychological insights to economics.
 In his research, Kahneman demonstrated one simple truth: most human decisions are based on biases, beliefs, and intuition, not facts or logic.

 This is part of why people tend to bring bias into the performance review process, even when going into it with the best intentions.
-And when it comes to performance reviews, biases have a huge impact.
+And when it comes to performance reviews (also known as performance appraisals), biases have a huge impact.

 So, what can your and your organization do to ensure that performance review processes are as bias-free as possible?
 Incorporate bias blockers into each step of the process.
 Once you know these biases exist, you can use various strategies (and a good dose of self-awareness) to minimize their effects.